ktamanna/Digital-Twins/README.md

 - 👋 Hi, I’m tani
 - 👀 I’m interested in AI
+- I have recently completed MPhil in robotics simulation
-- 🌱 I’m currently learning simulation
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on human robot interction
+- 💞️ I’m looking for new opportunities related to AI
 - 📫 How to reach me here- tamanna.kaonain@gmail.com

 <!---